-- 1. Analyse accounting for share capital, debentures, bonus shares, redemption of preference shares and debentures of a company. - 2.
+- 1. Analyse the matters related to issues of share capital, debentures, bonus shares, redemption of preference shares and debentures of a company. - 2.
 Prepare financial statements of companies manually as well as using online software. - 3.
-Interpret the Valuation of Intangible Assets and Shares. - 4.
+Interpret the valuation of intangible assets and shares. - 4.
 Describe accounting for Amalgamation and Internal Reconstruction of Companies. - 5.
 Prepare Annual Reports of companies and analyse the voluntary and mandatory information contained in them.